joshglenen/Portfolio/README.md

 **Texas Hold'em:** [Source](https://github.com/joshglenen/TexasHoldEm/)

 `A complex card game that was built off the principals learned from my Black Jack app.
 Currently expanding to allow for both visual assets and probability calculations within the application.
-Current design is to train an individual new to the game to understand the probabilities that govern player choices.`
+Current design is to train an individual new to the game to understand the probabilities that govern player choices.
+Still in development.`

 **Notify Me:** [Source](https://github.com/joshglenen/Notify-Me/)

 `Another system tray application that builds off of "Talking Clock".
 This low resource application allows you to create custom and       recurring notifications for Windows 10 with ease.
-Currently in development.`
+Currently discontinued due to lack of potential interest.`

 **Black Jack:** [Source](https://github.com/joshglenen/BlackJack/)